Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Introduction

 see Proposition~6.5 in \cite{cape2019two}.
-Perturbation bounds using the $2 \to \infty$ norm for the eigenvectors and/or singular vectors of a noisily observed matrix norm had recently attracted interests from the statistics community, see e.g., \cite{chen2021spectral,cape2019two,lei2019unified,damle,fan2018eigenvector,abbe2020entrywise} and the references therein.
+Perturbation bounds using the $2 \to \infty$ norm for the eigenvectors and/or singular vectors of a noisily observed matrix have recently attracted significant interest from the statistics community; see \cite{chen2021spectral,cape2019two,lei2019unified,damle,fan2018eigenvector,abbe2020entrywise} and the references therein.